DecentSamples/DecentSampler-Developers-Guide/docs/source/the-ui-element.md

 - **`maxValue`** (optional): The maximum value of your control.
 Default: 1
 - **`value`** (optional): The initial value of your control.
 Default: 0
 - **`defaultValue`** (optional): If a user double-clicks on the control, the control's value will be set to this default value.
 If no default value is specified, then nothing will happen on double-click.
-- **`valueType`** (optional): There are three possible values for this `float` which yields numbers with two decimal points, `integer` which yields whole numbers, and `musical_time` which yields musical time increments in beats and measures.
-This last option is for use with the built-in delay effect only.
+- **`valueType`** (optional): There are several possible values for this: `float` which yields numbers with two decimal points, `integer` which yields whole numbers, `multi_state`, which allows the user to choose between multiple states, and `musical_time` which yields musical time increments in beats and measures (for use with the built-in delay effect only).
+In order to use the `multi_state` option, you must also specify several `<state name="something">` type elements.
 Default: float
 - **`textColor`** (optional): An 8 digit hex value indicating the text color to be used for the label.
 See [Appendix A](#appendix-a-the-color-format) for an explanation on these hex values.
 - **`textSize`** (optional): A font size for the text label.
 Default: 12
 - **`trackForegroundColor`** (optional): An 8 digit hex value indicating the foreground color to use for the knob track.
 See [Appendix A](#appendix-a-the-color-format) for an explanation on these hex values.